SciML/DiffEqDocs.jl/docs/src/examples/diffusion_implicit_heat_equation.md

 ∇² = \left[\frac{1}{Δz²}, \frac{-2}{Δz²}, \frac{1}{Δz²}\right] \\
 ```

 At the boundaries, we need to modify the stencil to account for Dirichlet and Neumann BCs.
-Using the following index denotion:
+Using the following index denotation:

   - `i` first interior index
   - `b` boundary index